10 Asian Romance Books You Can Read In A Day

 5. The Chai Factor

 The Chai Factor is a contemporary South Asian romance that follows an Asian heroine (Amira Khan) who is a person of color.
-She is a visible minority and working as an engineer where she predominantly deals with a bunch of male characters.
+She is a visible minority and works as an engineer, predominantly dealing with many male characters.
 They look down on females or don’t think that Amira belongs at the table.
-But she works hard to get her master’s degree in engineering, and she works to prove herself to her boss and her teammates that her seat is there.
+However, she works hard to get her master’s degree in engineering, and she works to prove herself to her boss and her teammates that her seat is there.

 What happens is that she decides to save a lot of money by going back home to finish off her master’s.
 But she doesn’t know that it’s her grandma who has rented out the basement to a bunch of white males who are part of a singing competition.
 They always sing and practice.
 Finally, it’s the love story between Amira and one of the lead singers.
 The author talks a lot about racism within the community that I didn’t think would happen in a woman’s fiction slash romance novel.
 But nobody talked about it, and I enjoyed it.